The 10 Steps to Life Changing Wealth.

 2. Pay down high-interest debt.

-Process note: I recommend doing this step and the next step simultaneously.
-The two steps are mutually reinforcing, making both more effective.
+Process note: I recommend doing this step and the next one simultaneously.
+They reinforce each other.

 High-interest debt includes credit cards, payday loans, and personal loans.
-My general rule is that any interest rate above 7% should be considered high-interest.
+As a general rule, rates above 7% are high-interest.

-Paying down these debts is earning you more money because every dollar of principal you pay down means less interest charged to you next month.
-Do whatever you can to pay off more and more of the principal each month.
+Every dollar of principal you pay down means less interest charged to you next month.
+Do whatever you can to aggressively pay off more of the principal each month.

 Which debt should I pay off first?